 The core role of the County Council is the enforcement of General Biosecurity Duty of land occupiers in the County Council’s area of operation and the control of Invasive Plants on Council lands.
-The County Council trades as Upper Hunter Weeds Authority (UHWA) with its administration office located in the Muswellbrook Shire Council Administration Centre, 157 Maitland Rd, Muswellbrook, New South Wales.
+The County Council trades as Upper Hunter Weeds Authority (UHWA) with its administration office located at 2/13 Thomas Mitchell Drive, Muswellbrook, New South Wales.

 The diverse range of climatic conditions within the region exposes it to large range of invasive plants which have the potential of establishing themselves within the region.
 The weed species that have this potential to become a serious threat include Harrisia Cactus, African Olive, Serrated Tussock and Chilean Needle Grass in the upper reaches of the Hunter Valley and Cabomba, Senegal Tea, Alligator Weed and Salvinia in lower parts of the Upper Hunter.